learnscripture/learnscripture.net/docs/texts.rst

   * For catechisms, QAPairs for each question.

-    Create JSON file with a list of [number, question, answer]
+    Create JSON file with an array of [integer number, string question, string answer] arrays.

     run: ``./manage.py load_catechism <slug> <json_filename>``

 * First ``./manage.py run_suggestions_analyzers`` then
   ``./manage.py setup_bibleverse_suggestions`` needs to be run, passing the version slug as an argument in both cases.
+(English texts only)

 * Test locally, ensure it works as expected.